atomist-skills/keep-a-changelog-skill/README.md

     To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.

-# How to use Changelog Management
+# How to keep a changelog

 1. **Configure skill, set changelog file path**